Travel Update

 Safest city

-As if being cool wasn’t enough, Copenhagen also came out second in the ranking for the world’s safest cities.
-A low crime rate, excellent social cohesion, and eco-friendly initiatives all contribute to this reputation.
-If you’re travelling alone, Copenhagen’s safety is a particular draw.
+As if being cool wasn’t enough, Copenhagen is also high in the rankings for the world’s safest cities.
+A low crime rate and eco-friendly initiatives all add to this reputation.
+If you’re travelling solo, Copenhagen’s safety is a particular draw.

-Denmark as a whole is actually considered the second safest country in the world, after Iceland.
-And it’s the third happiest nation!
+Denmark, as a whole, is considered one of the safest countries in the world.
+And it’s one of the happiest nations too!

 Don’t miss…

-A great way to explore the waterways of Copenhagen is on a boat tour.
-Spot the Christiansborg Royal Palace, Royal Danish Opera House and colourful Christianshavn Canal.
+A great way to explore Copenhagen's waterways is on a boat tour.
+Spot the Christiansborg Royal Palace, Royal Danish Opera House and Christianshavn Canal.

-Why not pair your visit to Denmark with a trip to Norway and Sweden?
-You could go on a road trip or train tour between the 3 Scandinavian countries for a comprehensive Nordic experience.
+Why not combine your visit to Denmark with a trip to Norway and Sweden?
+You could go on a road trip or train tour between the 3 Scandinavian countries for an immersive experience.

 queens square and canal of Gothenburg